Industry Analyses — Exegens® Strategic Kaizen

 Strategic Kaizen

-Validated: AS-Company achieved a $5.15M KAIZENshiro — in a sector where margins are measured in percentages, not points.
+Validated: AS-Company achieved a $5.15M KAIZENshiro — in a sector where margins are measured in single-digit percentages.

-The AS-Company case study — a food processing company with multiple production lines and 7 product families — demonstrates how $5.15M in annual KAIZENshiro is achievable through strategic management of changeover TRL, batch yield PLW, and energy consumption PLW, governed through takt profit at the bottleneck filling and packaging lines.
+The AS-Company case study demonstrates how $5.15M in annual KAIZENshiro is achievable through strategic management of changeover TRL, batch yield PLW, and energy consumption PLW, governed through takt profit at the bottleneck filling and packaging lines.

 TRL-2 Changeover PLW-1 Batch Yield PLW-3 Energy Shelf-Life CLW